 “I congratulate the University of South Dakota for receiving a grant to help establish and expand its Telehealth Collaborative, an initiative that will significantly enhance health care access and education across our state,” said Sen. Rounds.
 “This investment will build critical infrastructure for telehealth education, equipping future health care professionals with cutting-edge tools and technologies.
 By expanding access to quality care, particularly in rural and underserved communities, this collaborative will strengthen health care delivery in South Dakota and foster the development of the next generation of health care leaders.”

 Haifa Samra, Ph.D., dean of the School of Health Sciences, is the principal investigator on the grant.
-“This two-year project will foster a practice-ready health care workforce trained in cutting-edge technologies while simultaneously increasing access to quality care across South Dakota,” she said.
+“This three-year project will foster a practice-ready health care workforce trained in cutting-edge technologies while simultaneously increasing access to quality care across South Dakota,” she said.
 “The work will improve the health and wellness of our state today and into the future.”

 Press Contact